yfletberliac/rlss-2019/setup.md

 Docker is a container which allows us to run our code in an encapsulated container.
 The language of choice will be python3.

-## 1. Installation of Docker CE (all operating systems)
+## 1. Installation of Docker (all operating systems)

-Instructions for installing Docker CE can be found [here](https://docs.docker.com/engine/installation/#installation), the instructions contains guides for most operating systems.
+Instructions for installing Docker can be found [here](https://docs.docker.com/engine/installation/#installation), the instructions contain guides for most operating systems.

-NOTE: on Windows, *Docker Desktop for Windows* is only available for Windows 10 Pro, Enterprise or Education.
+NB: on Windows, *Docker Desktop for Windows* is only available for Windows 10 Pro, Enterprise or Education.
 For the Home edition or previous versions, use [Docker Toolbox](https://docs.docker.com/toolbox/overview/) instead.

 ## 2. Using dockerhub